 For returning families, this is a significant change.
-Based upon current guidance, families and visitors are not allowed into the ECE at Maddox building so families will not be allowed to enter the building through the main doors.
+Based upon current guidance, families and visitors are not allowed into the ECE at Maddox building so families will not be allowed to enter the building through the main doors. .
 Drop off and pick up will occur at your child's mudroom door, which will require families to enter through the playground gates closest to their child's classroom.
 An Englewood ECE staff member will be at each mudroom door during pick up and drop off, but family members will also need to be on high alert during this time.

 The playground gates will be unlocked by 8:10am, and will be re-locked at 9am, to allow for the staggered drop off.
+The part day playgrounds will be unlocked between 11:10am and 11:30am, and 12:10pm and 12:30pm.
+They will be unlocked by 3pm daily.
 For health and safety reasons, preschoolers and their siblings will not be allowed to play on the playgrounds during pick up and drop off, and no class will be using the playgrounds during this time.
 Each child will need to be physically with his or her parent (or their designee) at all times during drop off and pick up.
 In addition to monitoring your own children, please also make sure that no other child ever leaves through the gates with you, and make sure that the gates are properly closed behind you.